 In 2019, it’s estimated that businesses will be plagued by ransomware attacks every 14 seconds (yes – 4 times a minute!).
 Yet, that’s still less often than individuals receive these requests.
 As a result, ransomware accounts for a mass amount of the global damage costs of cyber security attacks.

 Cyber Security Statistics: Key Takeaways

 Overall, cyber security is a big issue and it’s only getting bigger.
 As phishing attempts, malware, identity theft, and huge data breaches increase daily, the world is looking at an epidemic that will only be solved with world-wide action.

-Understanding the issue and educating the masses on how to address large-scale insecurities in the system is the first step to ensuring that hackers don’t have a chance in stealing your identity (at home or at work).
+Understanding the issue and educating the masses on how to address large-scale insecurities in the system is the first step to ensuring that hackers don’t have a chance in stealing information and your identity (at home or at work).